House GOP eyes tax bill vote this week as disagreements persist

 The legislation is set to go before the House Rules Committee on Wednesday at 1 a.m., where any changes to the legislation would be made.
 But Roy and Norman also sit on the Rules Committee and could raise a final hurdle there ahead of the full House vote.
 Should the package advance out of the Rules Committee, it would tee up a vote on the package on Thursday, before lawmakers are set to leave town for the Memorial Day recess.

 As Republican leadership irons out the remaining issues, President Trump is expected to continue to pressure Republicans to get the bill passed this week, as he did on Friday on social media.
-And on Tuesday morning, Mr. Trump is expected to attend the House Republican conference meeting, a source familiar confirmed to CBS News.

-White House press secretary Karoline Leavitt said during a press briefing Monday morning that it's "absolutely essential that Republicans unite behind the one big, beautiful bill, and deliver on President Trump's agenda," adding, "there is no time to waste."
+And on Tuesday morning.

 Meanwhile, the legislation is expected to face some resistance in the Senate, where a number of Republicans have warned that should the House pass the bill, the upper chamber will try to make changes.